Our approach

 Safeguarding your child

+We are committed to the safety and wellbeing of every Pace student.
 You can read our Child Protection Policy by clicking the link below.
 This explains how we safeguard our students, and the processes in place to follow up where there is concern for a child’s welfare.

 At Pace School, we are aware of the high level of support our students need – particularly in relation to personal/intimate care, physical facilitation and when transferring to equipment and positions.
 It’s vital that we have an environment where children and young people understand their right to say ‘no’, and have opportunity to exercise this right.